kevinelong/PM_2015_SUMMER/wk11/sample-capstone-proposal.rst

 ------------------------

 *In this sample proposal, I will be using my Audition Magician idea.
-Use this document as a guild while creating your own.
+Use this document as a guide while creating your own.
 Text that is in italics are comments on each section of the proposal.
 Non-italic text is my actual proposal text.*